Dávid Vitézy: Candidate for mayor

 On 31 May 2024, Vitézy took part in a YouTube debate with Karácsony, where he confronted the mayor with the non-fulfillment of his previous specific promises.
 Vitézy argued that Karácsony is too focused on party politics and has neglected the development of Budapest.
 Vitézy went on to claim that for Karácsony, Budapest is only a tool for his political battles against Fidesz.

 Despite continuous denials, Szentkirályi subsequently withdrew, and declared that Fidesz would support Vitézy two days before the elections started.
 Pro-government media unanimously encouraged people to vote Vitézy for mayor, all the while, maintaining support for the Fidesz–KDNP list in the contemporaneous General Assembly election.
 As a reaction, Karácsony and the parties supporting him announced that this was the "end of Orbán's play", arguing that Vitézy was, in fact, the real candidate of Fidesz, whose "independence" served to confuse and divide anti-government voters.
 Vitézy denied these allegations, confirming that in the event of his victory, he would not form a coalition with either Fidesz or DK.
 According to Vitézy, the withdrawal was a unilateral decision by Fidesz, and it was not preceded by any secret pact.
 He urged those who support him as mayor to also support the VDB–LMP list in the general assembly vote.

 According to official results, Vitézy lost the mayoral election by 324 votes.
 The election saw a record of invalid votes.
 Vitézy has officially called for a recount.
 He has claimed that there are could have been districts where the procedure used to declare certain votes as "invalid" may have been "faulty" and that there are "question marks" and "suspicions".
 In Hungary, a tight result does not warrant an immediate recount.
 According to Hungarian electoral law, a recount can only be called if something unlawful happened, and as such Vitézy must show concrete evidence for misconduct, otherwise, according to law, a recount cannot happen.
+The recount concluded on 12 July, with Karácsony retaining his victory and increasing his lead to 293 votes.
+In total, about 1,500 votes changed status, including 507 initially valid votes deemed invalid.
+Vitézy publicly conceded the election to Karácsony, and no further legal appeals were made.
+As the deadline for appeals also passed on 12 July, the election results were officially confirmed.